ratel-rust/ratel-core/README.md

 [![Crates.io](https://img.shields.io/crates/v/ratel.svg)](https://crates.io/crates/ratel)
 [![Gitter](https://img.shields.io/gitter/room/ratel-rust/Lobby.svg)](https://gitter.im/ratel-rust/Lobby)

 **Ratel** is a high performance JavaScript to JavaScript compiler with a Rust core.
-It's goal is to take newest versions of JavaScript as input, and produce output that's compatible with older versions of the language.
+Its goal is to take newest versions of JavaScript as input, and produce output that's compatible with older versions of the language.

 [**Online REPL with Wasm**](http://maciej.codes/ratel-wasm/), courtesy of [cmtt](https://github.com/cmtt).